Chronemics: Monochronic time

 A monochronic time system means that things are done one at a time and time is segmented into small precise units.
 Under this system, time is scheduled, arranged, and managed.

 The United States considers itself a monochronic society.
 This perception came about during the Industrial Revolution.
 Many Americans think of time as a precious resource not to be wasted or taken lightly.
-As a communication scholar Edward T. Hall wrote regarding the American's viewpoint of time in the business world, "the schedule is sacred."
-Hall says that for monochronic cultures, such as the American culture, "time is tangible" and viewed as a commodity where "time is money" or "time is wasted."
+As communication scholar Edward T. Hall wrote regarding the American's viewpoint of time in the business world, "the schedule is sacred."
+Hall wrote that for monochronic cultures, such as the American culture, "time is tangible" and viewed as a commodity where "time is money" or "time is wasted."
 John Ivers, a professor of cultural paradigms, agrees with Edward Hall by stating, "In the market sense, monochronic people consume time."
-The result of this perspective is that monochronic cultures place a paramount value on schedules, tasks, and "getting the job done."
+The result of this perspective is that monochronic cultures place a paramount value on schedules, tasks, and "getting the job done.

-Monochronic time orientation is very prominent in North European cultures, Italy, Greece, Spain, England, and the Scandinavian countries.
-For example, a businessperson from the USA has a meeting scheduled, they then grow frustrated because they are waiting an hour for their partner to arrive.
-This is an example of a monochronic time oriented individual running in with a polychronic time oriented individual.
-The interesting thing is that even though America is seen as one of the most monochronic countries it "has subcultures that may lean more to one side or the other of the monochronic-polychronic divide" within the states themselves.
-One can see this as they compare the southern states to the northern ones.
-John Ivers points this out with comparing waiters in the northern and southern restaurants.
-The waiters from the north are "to the point": they will "engage in little" and there is usually "no small talk."
-They are trying to be as efficient as possible, while those in the south will work towards "establishing a nice, friendly, micro-relationship" with the customer.
+Monochronic time orientation is very prominent in core Germanic-speaking countries, Finland, France, Japan and the "Asian economic tigers".

+If, for example, a businessperson from the United States has a meeting scheduled, they may grow frustrated if they are required to wait an hour for their partner to arrive.
+This is an example of a monochronic-time-oriented individual running in to conflict with a polychronic-time-oriented individual.
+Though the United States is seen as one of the most monochronic countries, it "has subcultures that may lean more to one side or the other of the monochronic–polychronic divide" within the states themselves.
+Southern states can be similarly compared to northern ones.
+Ivers pointed this out by comparing waiters in restaurants in northern and southern states.
+Waiters from the north are "to the point": they will "engage in little" and there is usually "no small talk."
+They try to be as efficient as possible, while those in the south work towards "establishing a nice, friendly, micro-relationship" with the customer.
 They are still considerate of time, but it is not the most important goal in the south.